-Swicegood Funeral Home, Incorporated has been privileged to serve a wide area of North Carolina and Virginia since 1928.
-Founder Dewey W. Swicegood has had the gratifying experience of seeing the institution grow into one of the largest and best known establishments of its kind in the South.
-In 1928, he took “service for his slogan.
+Swicegood Funeral Home, Inc. has been privileged to serve a wide area of North Carolina and Virginia since 1842, years before the Civil War.
+Swicegood grew from the merger of Fox Funeral Home, founded by T.A.
+Fox, Jr. and Swicegood Funeral Home, founded by Dewey W. Swicegood.
+Since then, the institution has grown into one of the largest and best known establishments of its kind in the South.
+In 1928, Dewey took “Service" for his slogan.
 To this day, that one word continues to be the most important key to the firm's activities.

 In 1923, a Swicegood Funeral Home was opened in Yanceyville, NC.
 During this venture, Dewey became aware of the needs of the nearby village of Schoolfield.
 In 1928 he leased quarters in what was then known as the Jones Building, and opened Swicegood Funeral Home of Danville.
 Soon after opening the Schoolfield Funeral Home, it became clear that there was a need to move within the city limits of Danville.
 The old C.M.
 Weber home at 564 West Main Street opposite Howeland Circle was acquired.
 Since that time, Swicegood Funeral Home has remained at this location.